miawinter98/miawinter.de/content/_index.md

 draft: false
 ---

-Welcome to my Website.
-I made a Website because I do something with Media and IT, so I need a Website.
+Hello and Welcome to my Website!

+Here you gonna find my Projects that I'm proud of, some of my skills and also my blog!